jprjr/miniflac/README.md

 `miniflac` offers a "push-style" interface.
 After initializing the decoder, you give it a chunk of data.
 It will consume some amount of data (not necessarily all) and decode audio.
-You'll need to keep track of how much data was consumed, any hold on to any un-consumed bytes for the next function call.
+You'll need to keep track of how much data was consumed, and hold on to any un-consumed bytes for the next function call.

 There's no callbacks involved, and you can provide as little as one byte